ucfacmw/ucfacmw.org/content/authors/suma/_index.md

 - name: University of Central Florida

 # Short bio (displayed in user profile at end of posts)
-bio: I am junior majoring in Information Technology.
+bio: I'm a Junior majoring in Information Technology.

 interests:
+- Watching Indian Movies
-# -
+- Creating New Designs

 # Replace with proper information
 education: